muenchhausen/docker-squidguard-elk/README.md

 this repository combines the Docker Containers [muenchhausen/docker-squidguard](https://hub.docker.com/r/muenchhausen/docker-squidguard/) and [sebp/elk](https://hub.docker.com/r/sebp/elk/) to visualize all proxy requests with kibana.

-The Docker way is combining containers with single responsibility: Here we reuse available Containers and add a dedicated filebeat Container that collects the log files.
-This is simply done by a docker-compose project that shares log volumes.
+We are following the Docker way: We combine containers with single responsibility and reuse available Containers.
+To collect log files it is mostly recommended to run a dedicated filebeat Container that accesses log volumnes and not to install filebeat everywhere.

 ![Screenshot](img/kibana.png)